XRAccessibility/xraccessibility.github.io/README.md

 The XRAccessibility Project is **open source**.
 If you know of resources that other developers could benefit from, please share them!

-To contribute to the XRAccessibility Project, fill out the following [resources submission form](https://docs.google.com/forms/d/e/1FAIpQLScpJxyqTgY68ilw9dVAtHpivp2ks4TR7W7szmaC2ytLTFJ3mA/viewform?usp=sf_link).
+To contribute to the XRAccessibility Project, fill out our [resources submission form](https://docs.google.com/forms/d/e/1FAIpQLScpJxyqTgY68ilw9dVAtHpivp2ks4TR7W7szmaC2ytLTFJ3mA/viewform?usp=sf_link).

 Submissions should preferably include a video demonstration and/or a text walk-through, so that potential users don't have to deploy a solution to understand what it does.
 Suggestions will be reviewed on the basis of clarity, functionality, and usefulness.

- - Clarity: is it clear what the resource does?
+ - **Clarity**: is it clear what the resource does?
+Does it come with a demo or video?

- - Functionality: does the resource work?
-Is it regularly updated?
+ - **Functionality**: does the resource work?
+Is it regularly updated and maintained?

- - Usefulness: is the resource useful to developers?
+ - **Usefulness**: does the resource provide useful code snippets or otherwise help developers?

 # General Resources to Help You Get Started